 Later, the Desert Research Institute upgraded its research aircraft to the modified B-26 shown here.

 Berry invented, and his team built, the first low cost, airborne, earth-referenced radar display.
 They adapted their system, first used in the B-26, to hurricane research.
-The objective was to use a larger radar antenna than the antennas mounted on other hurricane research aircraft.
-The reason is a larger antenna produces a better radar image.
+Berry proposed – since larger antennas make a better radar – to mount the antenna in the large door of a C-130, then to rotate the antenna, fly a 360-degree circle.

-In 1969, Dr. Pierre St. Amand of the Naval Weapons Center at China Lake, California, invited Berry to be the only person outside DOD to participate in DOD’s Top-Secret Operation Popeye, now declassified.
+In 1969, Dr. Pierre St. Amand, leader of weather modification research at the Naval Weapons Center at China Lake, California, invited Berry to be the only person outside DOD to participate in DOD’s Top-Secret Operation Popeye, now declassified.
 Popeye developed techniques to seed tropical clouds to produce rain for use over Laos and North Vietnam.